karvindass/comparch/README.md

 We are required to augment the existing LC-3b microarchitecture to support detection and handling of one type of interrupts (timer) and three types of exceptions (protection, unaligned access, and unknown opcode).
 We have to provide microarchitectural support for handling interruptions and exceptions as well as code for their service routine.

   1. The changes made to state machine, data path, microsequencer.
-  2. The assembly code for the interrupt service routine, the interrupt/exception vector table, the protection exception handler, the unaligned access exception handler, the unknown opcode exception handler, the user program, and the data for locations xC000– xC013, called int.asm, vector_table.asm, except_prot.asm, except_unaligned.asm, except_unknown.asm, add.asm, and data.asm, respectively.
+  2. The assembly code for the interrupt service routine, the interrupt/exception vector table, the protection exception handler, the unaligned access exception handler, the unknown opcode exception handler, the user program, and the data for locations xC000– xC013.
   3. The new microcode called ucode4.

 Here is how I implement this.